Pain after partial knee replacement – what to do?

 What is a sled prosthesis?

-• Advantages of the sled prosthesis:
+• Advantages of the partial knee replacement:

 • Minimally invasive procedure.

-• More natural feeling of movement.
+• A more natural feeling of movement.

 • Faster healing process.